riceluxs1t/mini_programming_bootcamp/README.md

-- one or more student submission modules (the multi module support is not quite there, but should be added soon) in path "submissions.HOMEWORKNAME.STUDENT_NAME.MODULE1.py", "submissions.HOMEWORKNAME.STUDENT_NAME.MODULE2.py", etc.
+- one or more student submission modules (the multi module support is not quite there, but should be added soon) in path "submissions.HOMEWORK_NAME.USER_NAME.MODULE1.py", "submissions.HOMEWORK_NAME.USER_NAME.MODULE2.py", etc.
 This file must implement all the functions specified by the homework.
 If doesn't, the grading fails and the student receives a zero (TODO: make this a little more graceful).

 - a Django Lectures model instance that has 1) the comma separated string of all the expected modules names
- 2) the comma separated string of all the expected function names 3) a name field equal to HOMEWORKNAME
+ 2) the comma separated string of all the expected function names 3) a name field equal to HOMEWORK_NAME

 TODO: config options are specified from multiple sources. make it more manageable.

-The grading is done individually for each student by running the django command of the form "python manage.py grade HOMEWORKNAME STUDENTNAME". this should be done either manually or by Jenkins or other simple cron job.
+The grading is done individually for each student by running the django command of the form "python manage.py grade HOMEWORK_NAME USER_NAME". this should be done either manually or by Jenkins or other simple cron job.

 The command firstly checks if the solution module exists.
 Then checks if the student modules have expected functions